 You can also buy soap and shampoo bulk, or make your own.
-Alternatively, seek out the products with less packaging, for example Lush makes shampoo bars that you can store in a reusable metal tin.
+Alternatively, seek out the products with less packaging.
+For example Lush makes shampoo bars that you can store in a reusable metal tin.
 Lush also make deodorant bars with no packaging.
-Avoid plastic razors by getting an old-fashioned metal or wood handled razor where you only have to replace the blade.
+Instead of plastic razors get an old-fashioned metal or wood handled razor where you only the blade needs replacing.

 Use a spork!

 Popular in the military, a spork is a stainless steel foldable spoon and fork combo.
 Take one wherever you go and refuse disposal plastic cutlery.
 Those plastic bendy knives never work anyway!

 Choose natural fibres, such as cotton, bamboo (bamboo socks are great!), wool or silk.
 Synthetic fibres are releasing microplastics into waterways and are being eaten by wildlife.
 The fish on our plates are containing microplastics too.

 Steer clear of face washes which use plastic microbeads to exfoliate the skin as they end up in the sea.
 Instead, choose natural exfoliators like ground coconut or walnut.
 The festival scene has made glitter art fashionable but make sure you use environmentally-friendly glitter.

 Next time you see a disturbing image highlighting plastic pollution, remember that you have the power of choice as a consumer.
 Not only can you reduce the plastic waste in your home.
 But you can also join the anti-plastic campaign effort – everything helps.